JordiCorbilla/ocular-disease-intelligent-recognition-deep-learning/README.md

 ## Conclusions

-In conclusion, this project explores the use of two deep learning models for the classification of ocular diseases, addressing the challenges posed by multi-label classification and data imbalance.
+<p align="justify">In conclusion, this project explores the use of two deep learning models for the classification of ocular diseases, addressing the challenges posed by multi-label classification and data imbalance.
 The experiments have shown that the models can achieve an accuracy of 60% on the validation set after fine-tuning.
-The results suggest that these models could be applied in practice to assist ophthalmologists in classifying fundus images more efficiently.
+The results suggest that these models could be applied in practice to assist ophthalmologists in classifying fundus images more efficiently.</p>

 ## Implementation Details